stylewarning/instructions/dec-vt.md

 - - paredit, Shift-modifiers, etc.
 - TODO: Figure out the numpad on the LK400-series keyboard.

 # TROUBLESHOOTING

 The one hiccup I ran into following online tutorials was adding and using an entry from `/etc/gettytab`.
 I discovered from the `system.log` that the process was exiting with failure upon trying to launch `getty`.
 This is why, above, I've opted to just use a standard entry from `gettytab` instead of my own.

 # THANKS & RESOURCES

-Thanks to Toby Thain for the help.
+Thanks to Mark Skilbeck and Toby Thain for the help.

 These websites were useful: